 3.5 Statistical significance

-In our search for profitable trading profiles, we will use Ravenpack analytics to its full extent to filter per source, news novelty, entity relevance, and so on, but as we filter our events, the observations count thus lessening and to properly discriminate among those distinct cumulative trading profiles, one must devise a proper statistical significance measure to ponder the potential average compounded return possibly tradable.
+In our search for profitable trading profiles, we will use Ravenpack analytics to its full extent to filter per source, news novelty, entity relevance, and so on, but as we filter our events, the observations count thus lessens and to properly discriminate among those distinct cumulative trading profiles, one must devise a proper statistical significance measure to ponder the potential average compounded return possibly tradable.

 Many of those statistical tests have been extensively used and detailed in academic literature.
 We have tested most of them and retained only the most robust one to rank our profiles: the generalized Corrado rank test.
+We here follow once again [2] path.

 We use the generalized cumulative Corrado test centered on the event: the whole methodology being detailed in Appendix A. This is the best way to assess statistically the event impact over minute’s returns both after and before Ravenpack event timestamp.
 We will see that the behavior of those tests really depends on the news soft or hard type.
 The more unexpected the news is, the bigger the statistical significance post event is.
-The more anticipated the news is for hard news, the bigger the pre event statistical significance is.
+The more anticipated the news is for hard scheduled news, the bigger the pre event statistical significance is.

 4. Results

 Having described our methodology, in this section, we evaluate the quality of our profiles.
-We begin by detailing the overall average behavior at Ravenpack two distinct granularity level: group and category.
+We begin by detailing the overall average behavior at Ravenpack most granular level. .
+Ravenpack expanded taxonomy and large scope of sources makes it the perfect tool to build a detailed and statistically significant profile database.

+Let’s here once again emphasize the scope of the study: we average overall Ravenpack big data company specific categories (up to 6753) over the last ten years.
+For each category, we build profiles for a Cartesian grid of Ravenpack analytics: novelty, event relevance, similarity gap and source type.
+We end up here with more than 100 000 market reaction profiles.
+The average profile is aimed at giving us some raw overall information.

 4.1 Average profile behavior

 We here show the average market reaction behavior.
-We focus here at Ravenpack most granular level: the category.
-Ravenpack expanded taxonomy and large scope of sources makes it the perfect tool to build a detailed and statistically significant profile database.

-To avoid overfitting, we here use for all taxonomy events the same filtering methodology: similarity gap greater than one day, high entity and event relevance.
+To avoid overfitting, we here average only for all taxonomy events with the same filtering methodology: similarity gap greater than one day, high entity and event relevance.
 We compute the average profile overall Ravenpack sources.
-We here apply no specific pondering on the profiles according to their frequency, which accounts for the slight irregularity of the average profiles.
+We here apply no specific pondering on the profiles according to their frequency.
 We will see in the next paragraph a way to filter category profiles according to different metrics.